 Do you still feel confident that you can always deal with your dog’s diarrhea on your own?
-The above is not a complete list!
+Unfortunately, the above is not a complete list!

 If runny stools are the only sign and your dog is acting their normal self otherwise, you can see if they improve in a day or two with dietary management.
-If there are other symptoms in the mix, don’t wait.
+However, if there are other symptoms in the mix, don’t wait.

 Accompanying symptoms calling a vet visit include: